EliseAtkinson/Qualtrics-Switchboard-Survey/README.md

 ### For Different Respondent Types

-* Create a configuration question (e.g., age group, participant role, password).
+* Create a question that determines respondent type (e.g., age group, participant role, password).
 * Use **Survey Flow Branch Logic** to display the appropriate Endpoint Surveys.

 ### For Repeated Surveys

-* Create a configuration question that determines the number of repetitions.
+* Create a question that determines the number of repetitions.
 * Enable **Loop & Merge** on the Endpoint Survey block.
-* Configure loops using the configuration question.
+* Configure loops using the question.

 ## Step 8: Test the Survey